 Trust is certainly found to be lacking

-Ever since the Cambridge Analytica incident I have been scratching my head and wondering where the CEO and COO at Facebook are getting their advice.
-Surely their coach, mentor or external advisors are challenging them and providing alternative insights and thoughts to consider.
-This seems like a classic case of where a challenging coach, one outside of an organisation's line management would add tremendous value.
-People at the top rarely get honest feedback from those around them or get held to account in the same way that they hold others to account.
-This is where an external, independent coach who is a strategic partner will make a huge difference.
+This seems like a classic case of where a challenging coach, one outside of an organisation's line management could add tremendous value.
+The reality is that people at the top rarely get honest feedback from those around them.
+Or get held to account in the same way that they hold others to account.
+This is where an external, independent coach who is a strategic partner could make a huge (positive) difference.